✓ Updated February 2026

 What is the cheapest month to visit Yazd, Iran?

-The cheapest months to visit Yazd, Iran are typically Jun and Jul during the off-season.
+The cheapest months to visit Yazd, Iran are typically Jul during the off-season.
 You can save 30-40% on hotels and flights compared to peak summer months.
 While weather may not be ideal, you'll enjoy fewer crowds and significant savings.

 How many days do you need in Yazd, Iran?